Smintheus98/wmstatusd/README.md

 The program will be installed to `$HOME/.nimble/bin`.
 Make sure to include that directory into your system path.
 For explicit instructions see beginning of this section.

+## Todo
+ - Replace global writeback variables by using channels (ipc)
+ - Replace all system calls by internal solutions
+ - Use NimScript configuration file
+ - Fix program to use arc garbage collector